-FERC states that completed E&S Control Plans by agencies will adequately avoid harms but this is a false conclusion as can be seen on other pipeline projects where severe sediment pollution harmed local waterbodies, many of which had special protection designations32.
-Most agencies require quick establishment of groundcover to stabilize soils which takes the place of establishing more desired and diverse native habitats, biodiversity and soil health is lost.
-Once soil chemistry, soil porosity, and soil layering (horizons) that took eons to form are destroyed by the construction process, erosion control measures usually require lime and fertilizer to be applied so that seed mixes grow rapidly.
+FERC states that completed E&S Control Plans by agencies will adequately avoid harms but this is a false conclusion as can be seen on other pipeline projects where severe sediment pollution harmed local waterbodies, many of which had special protection designations.13 Most agencies require quick establishment of groundcover to stabilize soils which takes the place of establishing more desired and diverse native habitats, as a result biodiversity and soil health is lost.
+Once soil chemistry, soil porosity, and soil layering (horizons), that took eons to form, are destroyed by the construction process, erosion control measures usually require lime and fertilizer to be applied so that seed mixes grow rapidly.
 The addition of lime and fertilizer are like poison to what were once forest soils of low pH and low nutrients.
 This essentially ruins the chance that the soil will ever revert to a native plant community again.
-Alien invasive weeds of all kinds thrive on the nutrient-enriched, topsy-turvy soil layers in the aftermath of construction.
+Alien invasive weeds of all kinds thrive on the nutrientenriched, topsy-turvy soil layers in the aftermath of construction.
 Native herbaceous plants and shrubs almost never outcompete weeds in these altered, nutrient-enriched, high pH soils.
-Just like on abandoned farmland, these construction sites act as "post-agricultural soils," and just like our abundant forests on post-agricultural soils, the herbaceous and shrub layers will be dominated by alien weeds virtually forever, especially with over-abundant deer in the equation.33
+Just like on abandoned farmland, these construction sites act as "post-agricultural soils," and just like our abundant forests on post-agricultural soils, the herbaceous and shrub layers will be dominated by alien weeds virtually forever, especially with over-abundant deer in the equation.14

-31 Princeton Hydro, Technical Review of Volume I FERC Draft Environmental Impact Statement Submitted for PennEast Pipeline Project, September 2016

-32 Delaware Riverkeeper Network Field Monitoring Report, Pipeline Construction & Maintenance Irreparably Harms Rivers, Wetlands and Streams.
-Addendum to Comment for the PennEast Pipeline Page 18 of 80
+Impact Statement Submitted for PennEast Pipeline Project, September 2016 13 Delaware Riverkeeper Network Field Monitoring Report, Pipeline Construction & Maintenance Irreparably Harms Rivers, Wetlands and Streams.
+Addendum to Comment for the PennEast Pipeline